Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Proposal: kernel-based weighting ( )

-The vital feature of this result is simply that \textit{the functions linear in $\phi(X_i)$ have been replaced with those linear in $K_i$}, regardless of the dimensionality of $\phi(\cdot)$.
-Thus, to gain all the benefits of $\phi(\cdot)$ -- whether for modeling or calibration purposes -- one need only work with its kernel transformation $K_i$.
-Here we employ a Gaussian kernel,
+The vital feature of this result is simply that \textit{the functions linear in $\phi(X_i)$ have been replaced with those linear in $\K_i$}, or equivalently, the linear span of $\phi(X)$ is covered by the linear span of $\K$.
+This holds regardless of the dimensionality of $\phi(\cdot)$.
+Thus, to gain all the benefits of $\phi(\X)$ -- whether for modeling or calibration purposes -- one need only work with $\K$.